1danjordan/MonteCarloInference/README.md

 ##Simulation & Random Numbers
 This folder contains scripts implementing the the Middle Square Method and a basic Conguential Number Generator for producing uniform pseudorandom numbers.

+###Middle Square Method
 The MidsquareMethod script calls midSquare(3792), which returns 3792 on its first iteration, and 3792 on its second interation and so on.
 We use this value to point out the limitations of this algorithm for producing pseudorandom numbers.

+###Congruential Number Generator
 ![](https://github.com/dandermotj/MonteCarloInference/blob/master/Simulation%20%26%20Random%20Numbers/Congruential_Number_Generator.gif)

 This animation was produced using the packages ggplot, ggthemes (Tufte's theme) and animation.
-It illustrates that this basic congruential number generator is clearly not very random - we notice that there are clear spikes of numbers that are more frequent than the rest placed at equally spaced intervals.
+We take a sample of 5 numbers every 0.2 seconds 200 times to produce this animation.
+It illustrates that this basic congruential number generator is clearly not very random - we notice that there are clear spikes of numbers, placed at equally spaced intervals, that are more frequent than the rest.